Sustainable Data Governance for Marketers

 - Strategic: The entire organization is committed to achieving better outcomes with systems in place to build capacity and provide equitable access to data, analytic tools, and training.

 This isn’t unique to marketing either.
-Departments across organizations struggle to find impactful data governance practices that are effective, viable, and manageable over time.
+Many departments struggle to find effective, viable, and manageable data governance practices.
 In fact, most organizations rely on third-party providers to manage their data in order to ease this burden.
-However, this often comes at a significant cost, especially when those providers sell your data to others.

 The Consequences of Poor Data Governance